 He’s yelling: “Don’t walk away from me, Erin, don’t walk away from me.
 I showed up for you and look where it got me.”
 He has images of his legs after the bomb went off.
 He’s crawling from the car, towards his apartment.
-He’s pounding on the door to his building.
+Pounding on the door to his building.
 Erin’s gone.
 No one is in sight.
-He relives Carlos’ putting tourniquets on his legs.
+He relives Carlos’s putting tourniquets on his legs.
 He’s been fighting his need for anyone, because: “Look where it got him.”

 He yells again: “Go help someone else.
-Go help someone else.”
+Please go help someone else.”
 It’s mayhem around him in the flashback – and the feelings inside him are mayhem too.
 He sees his bloodied legs.

 Not being able to accept the responsibility of a baby shows Jeff, in a different way, that he doesn’t have strong enough legs to emotionally stand on.
 No one was there to help him as a child (and look where it got him).
 Wanting and needing Erin is a dangerous thing.
 Now, Erin needs him – and he’s terrified.
-The trigger is this: being faced with helplessness, with his old terror of being alone as a child; he’s struggling with the biggest emotional conflict inside anyone with a history similar to Jeff’s: “I don’t need you, but. …Yes, I do.”
+The trigger is this: Jeff’s faced with helplessness.
+With his old terror of being alone as a child.
+He’s struggling with the biggest emotional conflict inside anyone with a history similar to Jeff’s: “I don’t need you, but. …Yes, I do.”

 Healing From PTSD